 - Transfer the crust mixture to the prepared baking pan and gently press the mixture evenly into the bottom of the pan.
 Bake for 8 minutes.

 - While the crust is baking, beat together the cheesecake ingredients in a medium bowl until smooth and creamy and set aside.

-- Add the strawberries and lemon juice to a medium saucepan and cook over medium-high heat for 5 to 7 minutes until the strawberries are bursting and juice has started to form.
+- Add the strawberries, lemon juice, and vanilla to a medium saucepan and cook over medium-high heat for 5 to 7 minutes until the strawberries are bursting and juice has started to form.

 - In a separate bowl, combine the brown sugar and cornstarch.
 Then stir it into the strawberry mixture and cook for an additional 2 minutes, stirring constantly.
 Once the mixture has thickened and resembles pie filling, remove from heat.

 - Make the oatmeal crumble by combining all of the ingredients in a large bowl and use a pastry cutter or your fingers to mix the ingredients together, squishing the cubes of butter and creating a coarse crumble.